 GRACE – Who are we?

 Thank you for your interest in GRACE.
 Group Recovery Aftercare Community Enterprise (GRACE) is a local peer lead membership organisation and local charity serving the whole of East Dunbartonshire.
-GRACE provides recovery after-care for people who have experienced life traumas such as bereavement, ill health, loneliness and isolation, mental health issues and homelessness problems and also those who are settled in recovery from addiction to alcohol, drugs or gambling.
+GRACE provides recovery after-care for people who have experienced life trauma such as bereavement, ill health, loneliness and isolation, mental health issues and homelessness problems and also those who are settled in recovery from addiction to alcohol, drugs or gambling.

 The group provides learning, training, health and well-being activities, personal development, and physical pursuits for those in need of support, enabling them to become a positive, useful member of the family and community.
 We encourage all members to engage in peer support and volunteering, which may lead to better life opportunities through increased confidence and enhanced skills.